This is the process to appeal a civil decision by a State Courts registrar.

 You should be a party in a State Courts civil case, such as the:

-You may file an appeal against a judgment, order or decision made by a State Courts Registrar if you are not satisfied with it and wish to reverse or vary it.
+You may file an appeal against a judgment, order or decision made by a State Courts deputy registrar if you are not satisfied with it and wish to reverse or vary it.

-You do not need permission from court to file this appeal.
+You do not need leave (permission) from court to file this appeal.

 Who can file